 The result is that you will be far less hungry when taking weight loss pills, and it will ensure that you're able to eat enough to get all the nutrients that your body needs, which can't be guaranteed when using Noom.

 For many, weight loss pills are the better option because they don't require as strict a diet for you to get similar or even better results.
-Moreover, weight loss pills either boost your metabolism to burn fat quicker or inhibit your body's ability to store fat.
-Both approaches are effective at helping you lose weight.
+Moreover, weight loss pills either boost your metabolism to burn stored body fat quicker or inhibit your body's ability to store fat.
+Both approaches are effective at helping with the fat burning process.

 Weight Loss Pills Pros and Cons